Over $2.2 Million in CDBG and Home Funding for Community Infrastructure, Programs and Affordable Housing Projects - News Break

 Over $2.2 Million in CDBG and Home Funding for Community Infrastructure, Programs and Affordable Housing Projects

-Over $2.2 Million in CDBG and Home Funding for Community Infrastructure, Programs and Affordable Housing Projects.
-Poughkeepsie, NY… Dutchess County Executive Marc Molinaro has announced more than $2.2 million to be awarded for 21 projects through Dutchess County’s 2021 Community Development Block Grant (CDBG) and HOME Investment partnership programs.
-The funded projects will improve accessibility, address critical community needs, and expand affordable housing options throughout Dutchess County.www.theharlemvalleynews.net
+Poughkeepsie, NY ...
+Dutchess County Executive Marc Molinaro has announced more than $2.2 million to be awarded for 21 projects through Dutchess County’s 2021 Community Development Block Grant (CDBG) and HOME Investment partnership programs.
+The funded projects will improve accessibility, address critical community needs, and expand affordable housing options throughout Dutchess County.www.dutchessny.gov

 Comments / 0